ariel-sievers/Bandwidth-Monitor/README.md

 Get the current available networks and store into a local array.

 ### `GetBytesSent(NetworkInterface netInt)`
--Return the bytes sent by a particular network.
+- Return the bytes sent by a particular network.

 ### `GetBytesReceived(NetworkInterface netInt)`
--Return the bytes received by a particular network.
+- Return the bytes received by a particular network.

 ### `ShowUsage()`
 - Get the available networks by calling `GetNetworkInterfaces()`.
 For each network found,